Set

 More information can be found here: Sets - MDN.

-Lastly, a practical function of Set
+Lastly, a practical function of Set is to decompose String:

 - Note that entries are stored as [value, value]